Norway–Russia border: Closing the border (1940s)

 The Moscow Armistice of 1944 and the Paris Peace Treaties, 1947 ceded Petsamo and other Finnish areas to the USSR.
 During Operation Barbarossa, the Axis invasion of the Soviet Union in World War II, northern Norway served as the staging area for the German attack on Murmansk.
 The Soviet Union made an excursion over the border in 1944 in the Petsamo–Kirkenes Offensive which aimed to extinguish the German military forces in the area.
 Soviet forces took the town of Kirkenes, which had been evacuated by the Germans who used scorched earth tactics, on 24 October 1944.
-Soviet troops continued west to Tana, but withdrew in September 1945.
+Soviet troops continued west to Tana Municipality, but withdrew in September 1945.

 The ceding of Petsamo from Finland to the Soviet Union had no effect on the border, as the Soviet Union by default inherits the old border line.
 A common commission was created to the review the border, with negotiations taking place from 1 to 16 August 1946.
 The field review took place between 1 July and 4 September 1947.
 Norway initially proposed using cairns to mark the border, but the Soviet Union wanted to use the same method as along its other borders, with wooden markers, each 2 m from the border line.
 There was to be a free line of sight from each pair of markers to the next.
-The idea initially met resistance from Norwegian authorities of cost reasons, but they soon agreed on the principle to reduce unintentional border crossings.
+The idea initially met resistance from Norwegian authorities for cost reasons, but they soon agreed on the principle to reduce unintentional border crossings.
 Markers in soil were dug down 2 m and markers on bedrock were fastened with four bolts.
 Border checkpoints were established at Skafferhullet and Boris Gleb.
 Geodesic measurements were undertaken to establish the border in accordance with the Bessel ellipsoid.
 The entire border area was mapped in 1:20,000.

 The Soviet authorities made proposals to change the border.
-The first was an equal exchange of land at Skoltefoss, but this was rejected by the Norwegian authorities as the proposed ceding was valuable for hydroelectricity.
+The first was an equal exchange of land at Skoltefoss, but this was rejected by the Norwegian authorities as the area they were meant to cede was valuable for hydroelectricity.
 At Grensefoss Norway owned land on both sides of the border, but there was no interest by the Norwegian authorities to change the border as they wanted it to remain the same as from 1826.
 The border along Klistervatn and Fossevatn was set based on the maps from 1896.
 At the mouth of Jakobselva the maps from 1896 were of poor quality in combination with the thalweg having shifted since 1896.
 The thalweg line would create problems for the settlement at Grense Jakobselv, as they no longer would be able to use their harbor or have free access to the sea.
 The countries therefore agreed on a new line based on a Norwegian proposal, in exchange for the Soviet Union receiving three islets, including Kistholmen and Brennholmen, in the Pasvik River.
 The marine border within the territorial waters was established by a protocol signed on 15 February 1957.
 It was marked with two lead markers and originally stretched 4 NM.